 “He is an excellent advocate who has the gravitas to deal with complex tribunals.
 He is very thorough and focused.”

 Paul Gilroy has over three decades of experience of employment-related litigation at all levels.
 He has particular expertise in substantive High Court actions and proceedings for injunctive relief (including strike action injunctions) and high value/multi-party employment tribunal work.

 He also conducts investigations into employment law-related matters.

 He has a particular interest in sports-related litigation and regulatory matters, both generally and in sport in particular.

-In his capacity as Retained Counsel for the League Managers Association, he has advised and acted for a stellar list of football clients, including Roy Hodgson, Martin O’Neill, Gianfranco Zola, Sir Alex Ferguson, Harry Redknapp, and David Moyes, amongst others.
+He has advised and acted for a stellar list of football clients, including Roy Hodgson, Martin O’Neill, Gianfranco Zola, Sir Alex Ferguson, Harry Redknapp, and David Moyes, amongst others.

 Most appearances as Counsel before the FA Premier League Managers Arbitration Tribunal (7).